dereuromark/cakephp-setup/docs/Maintenance/Maintenance.md

 ### Path Whitelist
 You can exclude certain paths from maintenance mode using the `pathWhitelist` option.
-This is useful for healthcheck endpoints that need to remain accessible during maintenance to prevent load balancers from cycling out containers:
+This is useful for healthcheck endpoints that need to remain accessible during maintenance to prevent load balancers from cycling out servers:

 ```php
 $middlewareQueue->add(new MaintenanceMiddleware([